-A classic and really indulgent dessert, this baked raspberry cheesecake is a real crowd-pleaser.
+A classic and indulgent dessert, this baked raspberry cheesecake is a real crowd-pleaser.
 The fresh raspberries on top cut through the rich body of the cheesecake.

 I can’t take any credit, desserts are my wife’s, aka Nanny’s, territory.
 She makes this cheesecake only on request for family dinners and parties, and it is fantastic.